RSEAA/RSEAA.github.io/index.md

 There are also scholarships and accessibility micro-grants available.
 This form is now open.

-<a class="rse rse-join" href="https://docs.google.com/forms/d/e/1FAIpQLSeiYEZKStBNhBUMFiKgK2ts5K5_4Yrh_5fs-YQn6G9Swm1pEA/viewform">Submit application for RSEAA24 scholarship and/or accessibility micro-grant</a>
+<a class="rse rse-join" href="https://docs.google.com/forms/d/e/1FAIpQLSeiYEZKStBNhBUMFiKgK2ts5K5_4Yrh_5fs-YQn6G9Swm1pEA/viewform">Submit scholarship and accessibility micro-grant</a>

 See Accessibility and Inclusivity section for more details on the scholarship and accessibility micro-grant.